-The tech industry today is not only growing exponentially and faster than we can keep track of but is also chock full of sub-fields, with new ones popping up continuously.
-For this reason, those in the enterprise product management profession must recertify their degrees and certificates at least every two years to remain relevant and keep pace with the frequent changes.
+The tech industry today isgrowing exponentially and is also chock full of sub-fields, with new ones popping up continuously.
+For this reason, those in the enterprise product management profession must recertify their degrees and certificates to remain relevant and keep pace with the frequent changes.

-The good news is that there are many valuable positions for you to fill in product management.
+The good news is that there are many valuable positions for you to fill in the enterprise product management field.
 There are highly competent professionals in the industry who may know a lot about technology but not necessarily be “tech wizards'' as such.
 These professionals often fall into the category we know as the “Scrum Master.”

 Such a person is a lot like the coach of a sports team who may or may not be a professional athlete in her or his right, but understands the game and, more importantly, knows how to motivate players and get the best performance out of them.
 If this description sounds appealing to you, then you’re probably wondering how you can get started on a career in product management.

 Here, we will describe the process on how to become a certified Scrum Master, since these professionals are at the very heart of the software development process.
 But first, we need to lay the groundwork with some basics.